vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Hardy, Friedhelm.

-1974 Mādhavˆendra Purī: a link between Bengal Vais.n. avism and South Indian
+1974 Mādhavˆendra Purī: a link between Bengal Vais.ṇavism and South Indian

 bhakti. in: JRAS (1974), 23–41.

 1983a Viraha-Bhakti.
-The early history of Kr.s.n. a devotion in South India.
+The early history of Kr.s.ṇa devotion in South India.
 Delhi etc. 1983b Viraha in relation to concrete space and time. in: Thiel-Horstmann, Monika (ed.), Bhakti in Current Research, 1979–1982.
-Berlin. pp. 143–55.
+Berliṇpp.
+143–55.